 Possibly the biggest advantage of FBA is the likelihood that you’ll win the Buy Box.
-To oversimplify, you can get the Buy Box by being a top-notch seller, and offering the best price.
+To oversimplify, you can get the Buy Box by being a top-notch seller.

-How exactly do you win the Buy Box in practice?
+How exactly?
 Well, we wrote the guide on it.

 3. Secure a Badge On Your Product Listing

-There are a couple badges that provide an instant boost in visibility.
+Some badges provide an instant visibility boost.
 You’ll want to get one of these badges to get more traffic, and therefore, conversions.